Addressing Bias in Hiring: How AI Uncovers Hidden Talent & Reduces Bias in Recruiting

 Avoiding Exclusionary Language

-Language that includes business jargon, long unrealistic requirements, and gender-coded words can contribute significantly to bias in job descriptions.
-Using tools to avoid gender-coded language can help ensure inclusivity in job descriptions.
+Language that includes business jargon, long, unrealistic requirements, and gender-coded words can contribute significantly to bias in job descriptions.
+Using tools to avoid gender-coded language can help secure inclusivity in job descriptions.
 Overly technical jargon can alienate potential applicants who are unfamiliar with such terms.

 Recognizing how language in job descriptions deters certain positions and avoiding exclusionary language is essential.